FavourDaniel/github-actions-with-springboot-and-ec2/README.md

 Working knowledge of CICD, aws, a code editor.

 ### Create an EC2 instance
-In your security group inboud rules setting, open ssh for port 22 - custom and open tcp for port 80 - anywhere
+- In your security group inboud rules setting, open ssh for port 22 - custom and open tcp for port 80 - anywhere
+- Allocate an elastic IP address to your instance to provide you with a static ip (optional)
 ###

 ---